Back to Home Page or Contents or Mythical Topics or Article Index

 The ancient Greeks used myths to explain concepts in their daily lives such as differences in culture, natural phenomenon as well as traditional friendships and enmities.
 In later years, around the 5th Century BC, myths began to wane in the face of Greek philosophers and historians who sought to exclude anything supernatural from their concept of history.

-In this section are descriptions of Greek Mythology and mythological beings described in the encyclopedia.This new section is being constructed.
+In this section are descriptions of Greek Mythology and mythological beings described in the encyclopedia and greek gods and goddesses.This new section is being constructed.

 The following articles are presented:

 Uranus (or Ouranus)